Actindo-AG/Documentation/EDI/Operation/01_ManageHeaderDefinition.md

 8. Click the [SAVE] button.
     - The *Submitting data* screen is displayed.
 After that, the *Exporter definitions* view is displayed again, the newly created definition is added.
     - An attribute set has been created automatically and has been added to the attribute sets of the *DataHub* module.
-    - If you now open the definition again for editing, both the *Data Sources* tab and the *Mapping settings* tab is displayed.
+    - If you now open the definition again for editing, both the *Data Sources* tab and the *Mapping settings* tab is additionally displayed.

 9. Repeat the procedure to create a definition setting for the line items.